We understand that dealing with matters of Family Law can often be an emotional process.

 A Separation happens when two people who have been

 choose to no longer pursue their relationship.
-A Separation Agreement is the most frequent way to deal with issues how to handle the division obligations and property.
+A Separation Agreement is the most common way to deal with issues on how to handle the equalization of your family property.
 A Separation does not legally end a marriage, but is often a prerequisite step to divorce, especially when children are involved in the relationship.
 We can help you draft an agreement that outlines the parameters of this troublesome time.

-Divorce is an order that terminates a marriage.
+Divorce is a Court order that terminates a marriage.
 A person may typically apply for a divorce one year after separation.

 Custody refers to the right to make decisions about your children’s care, religion, medical treatment and education.